 Looking for good dog training for your puppy in Adelaide?
 Here is a list of dog training and obedience classes that have chosen to use positive, reward based methods.
+Please note the new address for Canine Behavioural School.

 There are other groups that use older methods such as choke or check chains or verbal discipline but we no longer recommend these.
 Although some trainers will be extremely caring and dedicated, it’s just too easy to accidentally harm your pup forever.